AnandSinha2209/Text_Sentiment_Test/README.md

 Total Code Change along with a few more details and Calulations.

-Used Binary Cross Entrol and Sigmoid Functions.
+Used Binary Cross Entropy and Sigmoid Functions.

 **Loss Function: 0.000**